DannyMurphy/danny-murphy/_posts/2014-06-01-ticketing.markdown

 ---

-We have recently release the third version of WAM tickets, our online Point of Sale (POS) system.
-Which runs all of the Museums ticketed events.
+We recently released the third version of WAM tickets, our online Point of Sale (POS) system.
+Which runs all of the Western Australian Museums' ticketed events.

 ![Tickting POS screenshot with App icon]({{ site.url }}/images/wam_ticketing.jpg)